What is BS 476

 What Needs to Happen After diamond drilling companies have cut holes to ensure BS 476 compliance?

-Once we’ve drilled the opening, it’s over to the ductwork and fire-stopping teams to make sure:
+Once we’ve completed our part of the project usually in this instance diamond drilling services and drilled the opening, it’s over to the ductwork and fire-stopping teams to make sure:

 • The duct is suitable for the fire rating required